LucasPickering/slumber/docs/src/api/configuration/index.md

 # Configuration

-Configuration provides _application_-level settings, as opposed to collection-level settings.
+Configuration provides _global_ settings for all of Slumber, as opposed to collection-level settings.

 ## Location & Creation